Common Types of Criminal Charges in Arizona

 A person convicted of a sexual offense or kidnapping of a minor, whether in Arizona or elsewhere, must register with the Sheriff of the county where the offender is located and has a duty to inform the sheriff's office of change of address and change of name immediately.
 A person who is subject to registration as a sex offender and who fails to comply with the registration requirements, is charged with a Class 4 Felony.
 Contact their Phoenix, Arizona criminal defense attorneys to confidentially discuss your situation.

 Computer crimes are generally a Class 6 Felony.
-Certain defenses apply and their Phoenix, Tucson, Arizona area criminal defense attorneys can help you determine which defenses may apply to your situation.
+Certain defenses apply and their Phoenix, Tempe, Arizona area criminal defense attorneys can help you determine which defenses may apply to your situation.

 Computer tampering occurs when the defendant acts without authority and intentionally accesses, alters, damages, or destroys any computer, system or network with the purpose to defraud or deceive, devise or scheme, or to control property or services by means of false pretenses, representations or promises.
 A defendant may be charged with computer tampering by knowingly deleting computer programs or data or introducing a contaminant (such as a virus) into a computer system.
 A defendant may be charged under § 13-2316 for recklessly using a computer or system for a scheme directed to another person to threaten or terrorize that person.

 Computer tampering ranges from a Class 6 up to a Class 3 Felony and sentencing may also involve an order divesting the defendant of the computer system that was used in the commission of the offense.
 Under § 13-2316.02, if a defendant makes public certain information, he/she may be charged with unauthorized release of confidential computer security information without the authorization of its owner or operator.